chochoq/chochoq/README.md

 ### Hi there 👋

-I want to be a good person and a good web developer.
+I want to be a good person and a good web developer.<p>
 So I'm studying languages, frameworks, etc..

 Can it be me?